mongodb-ansible-roles/cookiecutter-ansible-role/README.md

-Cookiecutter template for ansible roles
+Cookiecutter template for Ansible roles
 ==============================

 Use this repo template when creating new Ansible roles for the build team